 From warship to dream houseboat (5 of 5)

-WWII Concrete Barge Houseboat Renovation #5
+WWII Concrete Barge Houseboat Renovation #5 of 5

 Wrecking a houseboat (and your nerves)